gene-git/wg_tool/README.rst

 New
 ===

+ * Adjust for upcoming python changes.
+   Some argparse options have been deprecated in 3.12 and will be removed in 3.14

  * Package : *pacman -Qc wg_tool* now shows the Changelog

  * New Feature: Multiple IP Address for user profiles.